-- (a) Petrol Interceptor 2 sample was collected on 7 February 2024. - (b) Parameter not required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO.
+(a) Petrol Interceptor 2 sampling not required in May 2024.

+- (b) Parameter not required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO. - (c) Parameters required to be reported in accordance with Section B2 of the Effluent Discharge Licence under the WPCO.